-For nearly 30 years, EH&E has been recognized as the leader in indoor environmental quality (IEQ) assessment and in providing optimal IEQ management strategies for a variety of building types.
+For over 30 years, EH&E has been recognized as the leader in indoor environmental quality (IEQ) assessment and in providing optimal IEQ management strategies for a variety of building types.
 We have served as the US Environmental Protection Agency’s (EPA) prime indoor air quality (IAQ) research contractor and conducted thousands of IEQ investigations across the US.

-IEQ issues can paralyze a business if unresolved or simply ignored.
+Indoor environmental quality issues can paralyze a business if unresolved or simply ignored.
 A fast and competent assessment coupled with effective risk communication can minimize business disruption and the cost of repairs.
 Because IEQ is affected by many complex, interrelated factors including building systems, space use activities, and management practices, EH&E has highly trained professionals in industrial hygiene, toxicology, engineering, chemistry, environmental science, and related fields that can be drawn upon as needed in any situation.